Spanish Baroque Artists

 Spanish Baroque Art

 Spain was ruled during most of the 16th century by two Monarchs, the Emperor Charles V (1516-1556) and then his son Philip II (1556-1598), both of whom sought to centralise their royal power and strongly identified the Crown with the Church.
 Although Philip II in particular was interested in and informed about the arts, and commissioned works from a wide range of artists including Titian, Hieronymus Bosch as well as El Greco, patronage in Spain came mainly from the Church.
 The latter was especially traditionalist, and the Counter-Reformation in Spain developed along very orthodox lines, closely adhering to the doctrines of the Council of Trent, and emphasizing in art those themes being challenged by Protestantism - the Immaculate Conception and the cult of the Virgin; the Sacraments; the intercession of the Saints.
-Although Protestantism never penetrated Spain, the Counter-Reformation was very active.
+Although Protestantism never penetrated Spain, Catholic Counter-Reformation art was very popular.
 The Jesuit Order, a Spanish creation, was one expression of the nation's religious fervor.

 The characteristic Spanish style of Baroque art owes much to the national pride in the example of her visionaries and martyrs - and their sometimes hideously gory sufferings.
 Spanish dignity, her pride in her faith, her empire and her nobility, so evident in the portraiture of the period, could easily erupt into sometimes ferocious passion.
 Thus, the mystic strain in Spanish art was accompanied by a relish for physical detail, a delight in intense realism.